Professional practice

 DPP v Krasniqi – acting for the Defendant in one of the first sets of civil recovery proceedings brought by the DPP under Part 5, where a CRO valued at c£2m is sought based on several separate allegations of foreign criminality said to have been committed by non-parties to the proceedings so as to meet the dual criminality threshold.

-R v A – acting (led by Kennedy Talbot KC) for the CPS in restraint proceedings where a restraint order over assets worth c£75m has been secured by consent pending an ongoing criminal investigation.
+In the matter of Baroness Mone and Douglas Barrowman – acted (led by Kennedy Talbot KC) for the CPS to obtain a restraint order over assets worth c£75m pending the NCA’s criminal investigation into PPE Medpro.

 R (Private Prosecutor) v B – acting (led by Kennedy Talbot KC) for a private prosecutor in restraint proceedings where a restraint order over assets exceeding £2m has been secured pending the resolution of the private prosecution.